 This bright group of teens entered the program with a strong desire to equip themselves with whatever it took to see their communities improved.
 These students are passionate about economic justice and aren't afraid to roll up their sleeves to do the work.
 They're learning to leverage their creativity, collective experiences and unique perspectives to develop businesses they can create now for longstanding impact on their community's narratives.
 Stay tuned to see what magic they create!

-Yasmine Haynes is a junior at Walter Payton College Prep.
-She’s from the Humbolt Park neighborhood, but recently moved to South Shore.
+Yasmine Haynes is a senior at Walter Payton College Prep.
+She’s from South Shore and has lived in both the South and West sides of the city.
 Yasmine loves to create visual art, specifically drawings and sculptures, and loves to sing.
 She’s a member of Perfection Girls’ Acapella Group.
 Yasmine comes from a diverse cultural background, as her mother was born in Panama and my father is of African American and Guyanese heritage.
 She aspires to have a career that relates to social activism and plans on helping make positive changes to the way that Black people live and connect to each other.
 Yasmine is interested in entrepreneurship because she believes that in order to help the Black community, one of the first things we have to change is where we put our money.
 By creating and locating black owned business in black neighborhoods, we can advocate for cultural empowerment, economic advancement and the improvement of our community.

 Jaleea Henderson is a recent graduate of UIC College Prep and was raised in the North Lawndale community.
 Her goal is to become a successful entrepreneur and inspire teens to pursue their future at an early age.
 Jaleea says although there are no programs in her community where teens can pursue their careers at an early age, the community has started an apprenticeship where teens can sign up for classes like knitting, poetry, music, etc. Through this opportunity, Jaleea became interested in working for herself and joined The Gray Matter Experience to help learn how to use her passions to make an impact.

-Melvin Olive is a senior at Lindblom Math & Science Academy.
+Melvin Olive is a freshman at DePaul University.
 Over the years he accomplished many great things which include 1st place selections for various science projects and class competitions.
 Melvin is considered a strategic, competitive and passionate thinker.
 His plans for the future include establishing an investment firm that invest in minority owned businesses.
 He also has plans to establish a brain to computer interface company and possibly an interior/architecture design firm.
-Melvin has leveraged his education at Lindblom Math and Science Academy to study Mandarin and elevate his science and math foundation.
+Melvin leveraged his education at Lindblom Math and Science Academy to study Mandarin and elevate his science and math foundation.
 He believes that a strong connection to technology will enable the world to become a better place overall.
 What pushes Melvin to meet his goals the most?
 The concept of utilizing technology to elevate human living.

 Jordan Quinn is a recent graduate from Lindblom MSA.
 Jordan is taking a gap year as he works on his business, Manza - a Black business directory with a social mission.
 Jordan hopes to create a more efficient way to buy and sell Black with his business, Manza.
 Jordan identifies himself as a student/actor/gamer/technologist/ entrepreneur and Black activist from the Southside of Chicago.
 Jordan says he’s been interested in technology since he was a child and in entrepreneurship since his mom started her own business.
 He was able to watch the business and his mom grow through the process, to the point that it became a sustainable form of income for a family of two.
 Jordan believes that generational wealth is the key to development in the Black community and it’s one of his personal life goals to achieve.
 He believes that although there are many ways to go about achieving generational wealth, entrepreneurship is not only the best, but most needed solution in the Black community because it allows an avenue for Black people to support their own communities, which is self-beneficial and establishes a positive cycle for continued prosperity.
 His goal is to build a better future for everyone and hopes to do everything he can to achieve that.